PRECISION BUOYANCY CONTROL BENEFITS

 Good observational skills, coupled with scuba buoyancy control will mean that their buddy is able to instantly halt their own descent and provide support.

-In addition, the reduction in task-loading enabled by effective buoyancy control will allow the diver to develop far better situational awareness (to continually observe their buddy) and capacity to problem-solve and react to unexpected occurrences (to react and support their buddy).
+In addition, the reduction in task-loading enabled by effective buoyancy control will allow the diver to develop far better situational awareness (to continually observe their buddy) and the capacity to problem-solve and react to unexpected occurrences (to react and support their buddy).

 Next Article: Achieving Great Buoyancy Control